timofeysie/socius/README.md

 ## Using components

-There are two types of components in the library.
+There are three types of components in the library.
 The first type is a simple class, for example, the data model.
 The second type is a UI component.
+The third type is a service, or provider as they are called these days.
-These two types require different methods for usage.
+These types require different methods for usage.

 ### A data model class
-To use a class from the library, for example the Result object, in the class where you would like to use it, you only have to import the part that you want:
+To use a class from the library, for example the Pattern object, in the class where you would like to use it, you only have to import the part that you want:
 ```
-import { Result } from 'socius';
+import { Pattern } from 'socius';
 ```
 You can then create a member variable like this:
 ```
-result: Result;
+pattern: Pattern;
 ```

 ### A UI component